tomwhross/budget/dog.md

-So the dog was was probably stolen maybe
+So the dog was was probably stolen maybe, also